lifegadget/aws-pusher/README.md

 	The "commit" can be run as a CLI command but is more typically attached to git's `post-commit` hook.
 This ensures that whenever a
 	`git push` is made that **pusher** has a chance to ensure AWS is up-to-date.

+3. `pusher addon`

+	This will dynamically install a dependency into the global CLI so that its functionality (imagined to mainly be additional pipeline tasks).
+This command would not be available day one but supports the idea of providing future extensibility.

 ### Ember Awareness ###

 This tooling is meant to deploy static assets to an opinionated AWS architecture *regardless* of the underlying static site's technology.
 That said, over time